T

 landmark

-An iconic monument built during the British Raj, this grand arch overlooks the Arabian Sea.
-It's a popular spot for locals and tourists alike to gather and enjoy the sea breeze.
+An iconic monument built during the British Raj, this colossal arch overlooks the Arabian Sea and was once a ceremonial entrance to India for visiting dignitaries.
+It's a popular spot for locals and tourists alike, offering stunning views and a sense of historical grandeur.

 • Arrive early to avoid crowds and enjoy the cooler morning air.

-• Beware of touts selling boat rides; negotiate firmly if interested.
+• Be aware of touts offering boat rides; negotiate prices firmly if interested.

 Chhatrapati Shivaji Maharaj Vastu Sangrahalaya (CSMVS)